turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 ### Continuous Integration

-Continuous integration is another environment to consider.
+Continuous integration is an environment integration / practice to consider.
 CI can span environments in some situations (always run your tests before you push, run your tests in staging, in a separate tool, etc)

 A continuously integrated environment...